laklau/bow-child-sample/_projects/welcome-to-jekyll.md

 ---
+title:  "Bow-Child | Works | Welcome to Jekyll!"
-title:  "Welcome to Jekyll!"
+menu-name: "Welcome to Jekyll!"
 date:   2016-11-12 17:36:49 +0100
-image: /assets/images/work_1.png
+image: project-2.jpg
-description: "Jekyll also offers powerful support for code snippets."
+description: "To add new posts, simply add a file in the `_posts` directory.
+Jekyll also offers powerful support for code snippets."
-category: design
+category: development
 tag: jekyll
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.